bka/documentation/markdown/en/documentation/upgrade-guide.md

 ### Minor API changes to take care of
-Beside the three major changes the following list contains all breaking changing.
+Beside the two major changes the following list contains all breaking changing.
 If we have missed something, we would be happy, if you [contact](contacts) us.

 - `ff-asn-group-element`